Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Introduction

 It is also worth mentioning that our proposed latent variable model shares similarities with the stochastic block model (SBM) widely used in community detection in network analysis.
 First introduced in \cite{holland1983stochastic}, the stochastic block model assumes that nodes of a network are partitioned into subgroups called blocks and the distribution of the ties between nodes is dependent on the blocks to which the nodes belong.
 More specifically, they imposed the model $\EE(A) = ZBZ^T$ where $A$ is the $n \times n$ adjacency matrix, $Z$ is the $n \times K$ binary block membership matrix and $B$ is the $K \times K$ matrix whose element $B_{ij}$ represents the probability that a node from block $i$ is connected to a node in block $j$.
 We defer the details on further development of the method to \cite{airoldi2008mixed,zhang2020detecting,abbe2017community} and the references therein.
 It must be noted, however, that community detection with stochastic block type models is inherently different from our setting since the former is focused on clustering the nodes (i.e., the samples), whereas our matrix clustering setting is focused on clustering the features (the rows and the columns of $X$).

-To recover the unknown membership matrix $A$ (and similarly for $B$), our second contribution is to propose a class of hierarchical clustering methods based on the weighted covariance matrix $\Sigma_{p,W}=\EE(XWX^T)$ for some positive semi-definite matrix $W\in\RR^{q\times q}$ to be chosen.
-We use the difference of this weighted covariance matrix as the dissimilarity measure in our hierarchical algorithm to recover the membership matrix $A$.
+Our second contribution is to propose a class of hierarchical clustering methods based on the weighted covariance matrix $\Sigma_{p,W}=\EE(XWX^T)$ for some pre-specified positive semi-definite matrix $W\in\mathbb{R}^{q\times q}$ with the aim to recover the unknown membership matrix $A$ (and similarly for $B$ as well).
+We use the difference in entries of this weighted covariance matrix to define the dissimilarity measure in our hierarchical algorithm to recover the membership matrix $A$.
 To establish the theoretical guarantees of our algorithm, we introduce the metric $\MCOD(\Sigma_{p,W})/\|X\|_W$ to quantify how well the clusters are separated.
 The precise definition is detailed in Section \ref{sec_consistency}.
 Theoretically, we develop a general result on the clustering consistency of our hierarchical algorithm that holds for a broad class of weight matrices $W$.
-To attain clustering consistency for the rows, we require the cluster separation metric $\MCOD(\Sigma_{p,W})/\|X\|_W$ to be no smaller than the order of $(\frac{\log p}{nK_2})^{1/2}$, where $K_2$ is the unknown number of column clusters.
+To attain clustering consistency for the rows, we require the cluster separation metric $\MCOD(\Sigma_{p,W})/\| X \|_W$ to be no smaller than the order of $\{(\log p) / (nK_2)\}^{1/2}$, where $K_2$ is the unknown number of column clusters.
 The implication is that with the help of a larger $K_2$, clustering the rows of $X$ becomes easier.